-HUMAN RIGHTS DUE DILIGENCE PROCESS IN PRODUCTION MARKETS
+HUMAN RIGHTS DUE DILIGENCE PRO-CESS IN PRODUCTION MARKETS

-This is the annual process of identifying human rights risks and impacts related to our production markets, and prioritizing according to the severity and likelihood.
+This is the annual process of identifying human rights risks and impacts related to our production markets and prioritising according to their severity and likelihood.
 The process includes perspectives on the materials used in our products, the type of manufacturing that takes place in the market, supplier performance data from SIPP, and issues raised by stakeholders as well as an assessment of the broader context in the country.
-This process is key in informing our goal setting process and consequently, prioritized issues are either addressed in local goals or through other actions.
+This process is key in informing our goal setting process and consequently, prioritised issues are either addressed in local goals or through other actions.